amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-metamask.md

 ### Choosing MetaMask

-First, make sure you've unlocked your MetaMask account by entering your password and selected the address you want to use with UbiTok.io.
+First, make sure you've unlocked your MetaMask account by entering your password and selected the address you want to use with KIWI Exchange.

 The address will need enough Ether for your deposit, plus a little extra (say 0.05 ETH) to cover gas fees.

-Go to the UbiTok.io pair you want to buy - in our case [OMG-ETH](http://ubitok.io/exchange/?pairId=OMG-ETH) - and when asked "How should UbiTok.io send Ethereum transactions?", choose MetaMask.
+Go to the pair you want to buy - in our case [OMG-ETH](http://exchange.thekiwi.io/exchange/?pairId=OMG-ETH) - and when asked "How should KIWI Exchange send Ethereum transactions?", choose MetaMask.

-You might need to reload the UbiTok.io web page after unlocking your MetaMask account - sometimes it doesn't detect it straight away.
+You might need to reload the KIWI Exchange web page after unlocking your MetaMask account - sometimes it doesn't detect it straight away.

 Here's a little video showing what to do: